7 Steps to Stay Sober During the Holidays

 Without proper support, these triggers can quickly heighten the risk of relapse.

-Holiday stress poses a major threat to sobriety if not managed effectively.
+Holiday stress poses a significant threat to sobriety if not managed effectively.
 Stress can lower motivation and lead people in recovery to act impulsively or seek relief by drinking or using.

 Stress management skills are vital for maintaining sobriety during the holidays, including: